pablochacin/programming-exercises/gradle-c/README.md

 * How to organize the code in components and resolve dependencies
 * How to use CUnit for unit testing
+* How to setup the distribution using a tar file

 In particular, the project addresses the CUnit issues with having an executable (with a main function)  in the prject.
 To solve this issue, the project is split